In short…

 Rothrock State Forest covers a vast area and has lots of trails to ride horses.
 One of the more popular areas is the forest around Trough Creek state park.
-This is southern Huntingdon county, Pennsylvania, near Raystown Lake.
+This is southern Huntingdon county, Pennsylvania, at the south end of Raystown Lake.
 The area has one trail in the park and about 20 miles of designated horse trails in surrounding forest.
 Quite a few quiet dirt and gravel roads are also suitable for horseback riding or horse driving.

-Note that part of this area is referred to as “The Barrens” so some of it is a bit like Quehanna wild area: pretty high, pretty rugged, somewhat barren wilderness.
+Note that part of this area is referred to as “The Barrens” and is a bit like Quehanna wild area: pretty high, pretty rugged, somewhat barren wilderness.
 Some of the hollows are a nice mix of pines and deciduous trees.
 The terrain is quite rugged and rocky in places.
-Overall it is a pretty area, and you aren’t likely to run into any crowds outside of the core of the park in summer.
+Overall it is a pretty area, and you aren’t likely to run into any crowds outside of the core of the park in summer; you may see no one at all!

 Overview

-Waymarked Trails gives a good overview of horse riding trails near Trough Creek state park.
+Waymarked Trails gives an overview of horse riding trails near Trough Creek state park.

 Waymarked Trails: Horse Riding Trough Creek

-You can also pick up a printed Recreational Trails Map for “Trough Creek Division” at the park office, or download it from the Rothrock State Forest webpage:
+You can pick up a printed Recreational Trails Map for “Trough Creek Division” at the park office, or download it:

 Rothrock State Forest: Trough Creek Division trails map